rev22/svgl/README.md

 ### testing ###

-After compiling, you can test the library using the tests available in `demos/tutorial`, for example
+After compiling, you can test the library with the tests available in `demos/tutorial`, for example

    $ demos/tutorial/00simplest

-Many of the tests require you to set the GLFT_FONTDIR variable to to a dir containing compatible TrueType font files.
+Many of the tests require you to set the GLFT_FONTDIR variable to a dir containing compatible TrueType font files.

 For example, in a Debian system with `ttf-liberation` installed: